mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 - **[Shelly Solar Diverter Script V8](../downloads/auto_diverter_v8.js)**: Set OUT_MIN to -1000W by default to avoid teh PID to trigger routing when the grid consumption drops near 0W in the morning for example if a load is turned off.

+- **[Shelly Solar Diverter Script V9](../downloads/auto_diverter_v9.js)**: Implemented ability to switch PID parameters when the grid power is near the setpoint.
+This is useful to avoid the PID to overreact when the grid power is near the setpoint.
+The script will switch between HIGH and LOW PID parameters when the grid power is within a certain range of the setpoint.
+This is controlled by the HIGH_LOW_SWITCH parameter.

 ## Hardware

 All the components can be bought at [https://www.shelly.com/](https://www.shelly.com/), except the voltage regulator, where you can find some links [on my website](../build#voltage-regulators)